dnknth/snips-alarm/README.md

 ### While ringing

-You can stop an alarm by saying a hotword, usually "Hey Snips!".
+You can stop an alarm with the hotword, usually "Hey Snips!".

 ## Translations

-By default, translations for the system locale are used.
-To use a specific language, set the `LANG` environment variable to the desired language, e.g. `fr_FR.UTF-8`.
+By default, the system language is used.
+For other languages, set the `LANG` environment variable appropriately, e.g. to `fr_FR.UTF-8`.
 Translation files are found in the [locale](alarmclock/locale) folder.

-No programming skills are required to create a new translation.
+No programming is necessary to create a new translation:

-Instructions:
 - Get [POEdit](https://poedit.net).
 - Use it to open [messages.pot](alarmclock/locale/messages.pot).
-- Start translating.
+- Choose your language and translate 40-50 lines of text.
-- Place the result in `localedir/language/LC_MESSAGES/messages.{mp}o`.
+- To test, place the result in `localedir/language/LC_MESSAGES/messages.{mp}o`.
-- Send me the new translation, please.
+- Please share new translations.
+Thanks!